 Should you purchase a foreclosure or a short sale?

 That is a great question to discuss with your Realtor®.
 While you may think that simply looking for foreclosures and short sales in your search area you will be guaranteed to find the least expensive property, this is not necessarily true!
-Realtors® are trained to help you find the right property but they also know about some properties that will be coming on the market and they are educated on the true value of the properties, click on the Agents tab above to find a Pelican Realtor®.
+You can also find Preston Estate Planning lawyers serving in San Diego Realtors to plan your estate as they are trained to help you find the right property but they also know about some properties that will be coming on the market and they are educated on the true value of the properties, click on the Agents tab above to find a Pelican Realtor®.

 Please leave comments regarding information you would like to know about in my future blogs.

 I recently had to take my son to an urgent care clinic and during our interminable wait, I picked up a “tourist magazine.”
 I imagine that I am like most locals in that I don’t read the tourist publications, however, I was pleasantly surprised; it was a very good read with a lot of content regarding the Emerald Coast.
 Well, that’s actually the publication’s name: Emerald Coast Guide.
 Here’s a link to their site so you can read one of the articles I found particularly interesting “Since You Were Last Here” page 34 www.emeraldcoastguide.net The article speaks of changes in the area in the past year or so.
 They really nailed it with this article because everyone wants to know what has changed since they were last in Bay, Okaloosa and Walton counties.

 I was able to get permission from them to share a couple of the changes with you: